ChuanMeng/RLT4Reranking/README.md

 The recreated plots would be stored in the `./plots` directory.

-## 5. Robust04 results
+## 5. Results on Robust04
+Due to limited space in our paper, we present results on Robust04 here.
+Table 1 and Table 2 show the results of RLT methods in predicting re-ranking cut-off points for the BM25--RankLLaMA and BM25--MonoT5 pipelines, respectively.

-Table: A comparison of RLT methods, optimized for re-ranking effectiveness/efficiency tradeoffs, in predicting re-ranking cut-off points for the BM25–RankLLaMA pipeline on Robust04.
+Table 1: A comparison of RLT methods, optimized for re-ranking effectiveness/efficiency tradeoffs, in predicting re-ranking cut-off points for the BM25--RankLLaMA pipeline on Robust04.
 | Method |Avg. k | nDCG@20|
 |---|---|---|
 | w/o re-ranking | - | 0.413 |